 The regular method home office deduction is a method defined by the IRS for individual taxpayers to use to calculate the amount of their home office tax deduction.
 This method involves calculating each home office expense individually.
 After, you add each individual expense amount together to get the total home office deduction amount.
 Home office expenses include:

 - any other expenses incurred during the use of your home office

 How Do I Calculate My Home Office Tax Deduction Using the Regular Method?

 To calculate the amount of each expense item you use the percentage space of your used for your home office.
-For example, if 20 percent of your home is dedicated to your home office and the total amount of your utilities expenses are $2000 dollars for the tax year; then the amount of your utilities portion of your home office expense would be calculated as follows:
+For example, if 20 percent of your home is dedicated to your home office and the total amount of your utility expenses are $2000 dollars for the tax year.
+After these calculations, the amount of your utility portion of your home office expense would be calculated as follows:

 $1000 x 0.20 = $400 Home Office Expense (i.e. Home Office Tax Deduction)